In Dallas, African immigrants worry about backlash from Ebola case

 Some African immigrants in Dallas, while saying they are thankful to the United States and its people for taking them in, say handshakes are fewer and curious glances more frequent since Thomas Eric Duncan was admitted to hospital last month with Ebola.
 His was the first diagnosed case of the disease in the United States.

-Duncan, who was visiting from Liberia when he fell ill, was staying in the melting-pot neighbourhood of Vickery Meadow, home to about 25,000 people who speak more than 30 languages.
+Duncan, who was visiting from Liberia when he fell ill, was staying in the melting-pot neighborhood of Vickery Meadow, home to about 25,000 people who speak more than 30 languages.

 The Dallas case has put authorities and the public on alert over concerns that the Ebola epidemic could spread from West Africa, where it began in March and where it has killed more than 3,400 people.
 The epidemic has hit hardest in Liberia, Sierra Leone and Guinea.

-Some immigrants from Somalia wearing traditional clothing that includes headscarves for women, say they have seen fingers pointed their way on the neighbourhood streets.
+Some immigrants from Somalia wearing traditional clothing that includes headscarves for women, say they have seen fingers pointed their way on the neighborhood streets.

 "People are looking at us in a bad way.
 We didn't have anything to do with this.
 Somalia does not have Ebola.
 It is on the other side of Africa," said Shadiya Abdi, 27, an immigrant from Somalia.